The Incomplete Enchanter: Reception

 Reviewing the 1950 edition, Boucher and McComas described the series as "a high point in the application of sternest intellectual logic to screwball fantasy."
 Damon Knight characterized the series as "relaced, ribald adventure ... priceless," saying that "no fantasy reader should be without them."
 P. Schuyler Miller declared that these "first and best of the Harold Shea stories," through the authors' "fiendishly clever application of symbolic logic", have "annexed the entire realm of "pure" fantasy to science fiction."
+Alfred Bester wrote in 1960 that the hero's adventures "lean heavily on anachronistic dialogue for laughs, but the book holds up amazingly well after twenty years".

 In 1977, Richard A. Lupoff described the series as "whole planes above the hackneyed gut-spillers and skull-smashers that pass for heroic fantasy."

-The book was also reviewed by E. J. Carnell in Operation Fantast, #6, September 1950, the editor in Thrilling Wonder Stories, October 1950, P. Schuyler Miller in Other Worlds Science Stories, January 1951, Joseph H. Crawford, Jr., James J. Donahue and Donald M. Grant in '333': A Bibliography of the Science-Fantasy Novel, 1953, Alfred Bester in The Magazine of Fantasy and Science Fiction, October 1960, John Carnell in Science Fantasy, August 1962, Joseph Nicholas in Paperback Parlour, December 1979, Everett F. Bleiler in The Guide to Supernatural Fiction, 1983, and Bill Fawcett and Jody Lynn Nye in Galaxy's Edge Magazine, Issue 19, March 2016.
+The book was also reviewed by E. J. Carnell in Operation Fantast, #6, September 1950; the editor in Thrilling Wonder Stories, October 1950; P. Schuyler Miller in Other Worlds Science Stories, January 1951; Joseph H. Crawford, Jr., James J. Donahue and Donald M. Grant in '333': A Bibliography of the Science-Fantasy Novel, 1953; John Carnell in Science Fantasy, August 1962; Joseph Nicholas in Paperback Parlour, December 1979; Everett F. Bleiler in The Guide to Supernatural Fiction, 1983; and Bill Fawcett and Jody Lynn Nye in Galaxy's Edge Magazine, Issue 19, March 2016.